postrational/blog/source/_posts/2013-09-14-django-in-virtualenv-on-webfactions-apache-with-mod-wsgi.markdown

 * `apache2` - contains the Apache configuration files (`apache2/conf`) and scripts which let you control the server (`apache2/bin`)
 * `htdocs` - contains default page files.

-Configure a new website to hook up your application to a domain.
-Test that the website by visiting it in your browser.
+Configure a [new website](https://my.webfaction.com/new-website) to hook up your application to a domain.
+Test the website by visiting it in your browser.
 You should be greeted by a message beginning with the following text:

     Welcome to your mod_wsgi website!
 It uses: Python 2.7....